 We guide our individual and corporate clients through the confusion surrounding retirement planning.
-Our specialist advisers will focus on:
+Our specialist advisors will focus on:

-- Developing customized short and long term investment strategies based on your personal objectives, risk tolerance, time frame for accumulation and current financial situation.
+- Developing customized short-term and long-term investment strategies based on your personal objectives, risk tolerance, time frame for accumulation and current financial situation.

 - Preserving and growing your net worth through investment opportunities and proper allocation and diversification of assets.1

 - Providing you with access to select investment vehicles, including those that offer tax-free accumulation and distributions.